Staff engagement

 Get involved

-- Various staff-led groups have been set up across the University to tackle sustainable issues: ranging from gender equality to improving biodiversity on site for hedgehogs and local wildlife.
+- Join a network: staff-led groups have been set up across the University to tackle sustainability issues, ranging from gender equality to improving biodiversity on site.

 The University consults with Unions on all policies and procedures via the JNCC (Joint Negotiating and consultative Committee) via a JNCC Policy and Procedure Sub-group.
 The following is noted in the Universities governing document for policies and procedures ‘Procedure of Policies and Procedures’: